olle/talk-query-response/README.md

       "The Gods Themselves"
       "Pebble in the Sky"

-In this payload we receive a list of book titles which all have the same author.
-One of the entries was already in the first Response we received.
+In this response we received a list of book titles which all have the same author.
+The previous was a list with popular books.
+This reply even has one entry which was already in the first response we received.

-This is of course not a problem, and it shows us something important.
-The consumer of a Response will have to assert the value of the received information, and decide how to handle it.
+This is of course not a problem, and it shows us a couple of important things.
+Responses may come from different sources and contexts.
+This means that the consumer of a response will have to assert the value or _usefulness_ of the received information, and decide how to handle it.

+_The structure of a response should of course conform to some common, agreed upon, format or data-shape.
+More on this later._

-In this sense [Postel's Law][5010] applies, information should be liberally handled (interpreted), but publishing information should better be done with strict rules.
-As a consumer of replies we can never be certain of a strict conformity of the payload information - the model of decoupling has a price, and this is it.
+This is where we can understand that [Postel's Law][5010] applies.
+Information should be liberally handled (interpreted), but publishing should be done with more care and strictness.
+As a consumer of responses we just can't have a guarantee that the information received is valid, well formed or not malicious.
+We have to consume, convert and validate with great care.
+The decoupling in the Query/Response patter has a price, and this is one part of it.

 _But is a published REST endpoint, handling POST requests, that much better then?
 I would argue that we still have the same requirements.
 Being able to